Top UK Immigration Lawyers with Over 5000 Successful Applications

 You must have a visa in order to gain entry at the UK border and have the permission necessary to stay in the UK for the purposes of running a business.
 There are various visa types suitable for foreign entrepreneurs, including the self-sponsorship route and the Innovator Founder visa.

-The self-sponsorship route UK enables foreign entrepreneurs to set up a business presence in this country, which they can then use to sponsor themselves.
-This requires establishing a business ‘footprint’ in the UK (e.g. renting premises), getting a sponsor licence, and issuing a Certificate of Sponsorship.
+The Self-Sponsorship UK route enables foreign entrepreneurs to set up a business presence in this country, which they can then use to sponsor themselves.
+This requires establishing a business ‘footprint’ in the UK (e.g. renting premises), obtaining a sponsor licence, and issuing a Certificate of Sponsorship.
+When planning, it is also vital to understand the self-sponsorship visa UK cost, which includes Home Office fees, Immigration Health Surcharge, and the Certificate of Sponsorship fee.
 An immigration law firm in the UK can guide you through this process.

 The Innovator Founder visa enables foreign entrepreneurs to establish a business in the UK.
 The business must be endorsed as new, innovative, viable, and scalable by an approved endorsing body in the UK.
 Successful applicants can stay for up to three years and then, if they wish, apply for British Citizenship.